tariqghd/SpeedYolo/README.md

 File `yolo_submit.sh` is the speed script to run video example to run it you follow these steps:
 1. Since this job is an interactive job we need to keep `ssh -X` option enabled and `xming` server in your windows  working.
 2. The `qsub` is not the proper command since we have to keep direct ssh connection to the computational node, so `qlogin` will be used.
 3. Enter `qlogin` in the `speed-submit`.
 The `qlogin` will find an approriate  computational node then it will allow you to have direct `ssh -X' login to that node.
+Make sure you are in the right directory and activate conda environment again.

 ```
 qlogin
 cd /speed-scratch/$USER/SpeedYolo
+conda activate /speed-scratch/$USER/YOLOInteractive
 ```
-4. Before you run the script you need to add access to the file, then start run the script `./yolo_submit.sh`
+4. Before you run the script you need to add permission access to the project files, then start run the script `./yolo_submit.sh`
 ```
 chmod +rwx *
 ./yolo_submit.sh